JanaHazem148-2/Daleel/README.md

-# Daleel — Wheelchair Accessibility Map System                                                                                                                      **"دليل" (Daleel) means guide in Arabic — a digital guide empowering wheelchair users and people of determination to navigate the world independently.
+# Daleel — Wheelchair Accessibility Map System
+in Arabic "دليل" (Daleel) means guide— a digital guide empowering wheelchair users and people of determination to navigate the world independently.
 ---

 ## Table of Contents